by Abigail Williams

 Rocket Lab has adopted several strategies to minimize costs and the time it takes to make rockets.
 For example, the electric propellant pumps reduce mass and its Rutherford engines are 3D printed in just 24 hours.

 “We have used both commercial and in-house simulation tools to develop everything in the launch vehicle, including guidance and propulsion,” says Beck.

 “To test launch vehicles, we follow all the traditional military and NASA standards.
 Rocket Lab is test heavy – we build hardware early and we test not only to qualification, but to failure too.

 “Most of our testing is done in-house, and we’ve made significant investments into a range of equipment, including vibration tables, shock test machines, and thermal and vacuum chambers.”

 Looking ahead, Beck says that the company plans to scale up production and increase launch frequency over the next several years.
 It aims to reach a launch cadence of one flight a month by the end of 2018, one every two weeks in 2019, and then scale up to weekly launches from there.

 To support the increased launch frequency, the company also plans to scale up its Huntington Beach manufacturing facility to turn out 100 Rutherford engines this year, and increase its production from one Electron a month to one every week.

 “Beyond this, we’ll look to expand our existing launch frequency capability and launch inclinations by developing a dedicated launch site in the USA to serve government and commercial missions.

 “The site will provide even more flexible and rapid launch opportunities for our customers,” adds Beck.

-This article was written by Andrew Williams and originally appeared in the September print issue of Aerospace Testing International.
+This article was written by Abigail Williams and originally appeared in the September print issue of Aerospace Testing International.
 View it in its original format here.
 Subscribe to our print magazine for free here.